scyth/go-webproject/README.md

 * (optional) on the fly template reloading without need to restart the service.
 * (optional) integrated mux package from gorilla project for advanced routing and easier request handling.
 * integrated sessions package from gorilla project for session management.
+* extensions through 3rd party modules
 * external configuration file for server and app settings.

 ### References

-* Check out http://go-webproject.appspot.com/ for more documentation about internal packages
+* Check out http://go-webproject.appspot.com/ for more documentation.
-* or you can run ` godoc src/gwp ` to browse package documentation
+* or you can run ` godoc -http:8080 ./src/gwp ` to locally browse package documentation from your browser.

 ### Notes